allanhortle/bruce/readme.md

-# bruce
+# Bruce

 A utility base for Sass.
 Nothing Schmancy.

 ## Getting Started

-bruce is just a bunch of Sass helpers.
+bruce is a bunch of Sass helpers.
 To use it just import as you like, before your real sass.

 ```
 @import "bruce";